Vocalise (Rachmaninoff): Derivative works

-Gospel legend Richard Smallwood, himself a classically-trained pianist, used the main theme of "Vocalise" as the basis for his composition "The Resurrection", the final cut on The Richard Smallwood Singers' debut recording in 1982.
+Richard Smallwood adopted the main theme of "Vocalise" as the basis for his composition "The Resurrection", the final cut on The Richard Smallwood Singers' debut recording in 1982.
 The Pet Shop Boys song "Happiness Is an Option" on their 1999 album Nightlife incorporates a large portion of the "Vocalise" melody in each verse, performed on oboe as background material beneath the spoken text.

+In his 1987 album titled I Predict 1990, Christian alternative rock artist Steve Taylor used part of "Vocalise" for the introduction to the last song on the album, "Harder to Believe Than Not To."
+In 1994, the Christian rock duo Fleming and John covered Taylor's song on the tribute album, I Predict a Clone, and included "Vocalise" in the introduction as well.